romanoroth/ZaptecCSVExporter/README.md

 ```bash
 go run main.go
 ```

+## API Documentation
+For more details on the API and its endpoints, visit the Zaptec API Documentation https://api.zaptec.com/help/index.html.

 This command initiates the application, which will retrieve energy consumption data for your specified date range, calculate the costs for high and low fare periods, and generate a detailData.csv file containing the detailed analysis.